openflighthpc/concertim-ct-visualisation-app/docs/api/examples/README.md

 ./update-user.sh <USER_ID> <CLOUD_USER_ID> <PROJECT_ID>
 ```

-Update cost for the current billing period, the billing_period_start and the billing_period_end for a given user.
+Update cost for the current billing period, the billing period start date and the billing period end date for a given user.
 Billing period start and end should be date strings, e.g. 2023/01/01 and 2023/01/31.
+The end date must be
+later than the start date.
+Start date must be less than or equal to today, and end date must be greater than
-These dates can be
-left blank to set them as nil (must both be present or both blank).
+or equal to today.
+Alternatively, these dates can be left blank to set them as nil (must both be present or both blank).
 Cost cannot be blank.

 ```
 ./update-user-cost.sh <USER_ID> <COST> <BILLING_PERIOD_START> <BILLING_PERIOD_END>